CMS-Enterprise/eks-core/BRANCH.md

 The branch named `stable` will be hold all commits that have passed testing but that have not yet been deployed to the live system.
-This branch should hold only merge commits from the QA tesing system.
+This branch should hold only merge commits from the QA testing system.

 ### Live State of Deployments

 The `main` branch will represent the live state of deployment.
-This branch should hold only merge commits from `stable` or `emergency-test`; each merge commit will betagged with the release version.
+This branch should hold only merge commits from `stable` or `emergency-test`; each merge commit will be tagged with the release version.

 ## Creating and Merging Branches